lsmcolab/Semantic-Segmentation-under-Adverse-Conditions/README.md

 ----
 Acknowledgements
 ===
-Abdulrahman Kerim was supported by the Faculty of Science and Technology - Lancaster University.
+This work was funded by the Faculty of Science and Technology of Lancaster University.
+We thank the High End Computing facility of Lancaster University for the computing resources.
+The authors would also like to thank CAPES and CNPq for funding different parts of this work.

 :shield: License
 ===